 - Weight Capacity: 490 pounds

-- Number of Paddlers: 3
+- Number of Passengers: 3

 - Packed Dimensions: 18 x 10 x 24 inches

 The included pressure gauge helps you stay on top of the air pressure.
 However, you’ll need to purchase an air pump if you ever plan on leaving the shore.
 Inflation times vary.
-For the most part, paddlers can fill the three air chambers in less than 10 minutes.
+For the most part, paddlers can fill the three inflation chambers in less than 10 minutes.
 Front and rear grab handles make it easy to launch and dock the boat.

 - Has three removable, adjustable seats

 - Backed by a one-year warranty and guaranteed to not leak